FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Experiments

-We conduct the experiments with $\xi =0.5, 0.7, 0.9$.
-The results are demonstrated in Figure \ref{fig:fssn} and Table \ref{table:wmn}.
-We can see that as the variation grows, the watermark accuracy and the testing accuracy drop simultaneously, but the watermark accuracy is still higher than $79\%$.
-The non-i.i.d setting has little effect on the traceability mechanism since the FSS metrics shown in Figure \ref{fig:fssn} have negligible change.
+We conduct the experiments with $\xi =0.5, 0.7, 0.9$ to evaluate the effectiveness of FedTracker under non-i.i.d settings.
+The results are demonstrated in Fig. \ref{fig:fssn} and Table \ref{table:wmn}.
+It is observed that as the variability among Clients' data increases, both watermark accuracy and testing accuracy decrease simultaneously; however, the watermark accuracy remains above $79\%$.
+Moreover, the FSS metrics are higher than $0.85$ in all the experiments as depicted in Fig.~\ref{fig:fssn}.
+The traceability mechanism exhibits minimal impact under non-i.i.d settings as evidenced by negligible changes in FSS metrics.